 Configuration support for SameSite cookie attribute

 Until Feb 2020, the SameSite attribute was not explicitly set in Citrix ADC.
 The browser took the default value (None).
-The non-setting of SameSite attribute did not impact the Citrix Gateway and Citrix ADC AAA deployments.
+Not setting the SameSite attribute did not impact the Citrix Gateway and authentication, authorization, and auditing deployments.

-- None: Indicates the browser to use cookie in cross-site context only on secure connections.
+- None: Indicates the browser to use a cookie in cross-site context only on secure connections.

 - Strict: Use the cookie only in the same site context.

 If there is no SameSite attribute in the cookie, the Google Chrome assumes the functionality of SameSite = Lax.
 As a result, for deployments within an iframe with cross-site context that require cookies to be inserted by the browser, Google Chrome does not share cross-site cookies.
 As a result, the iframe within the website might not load.

 A new cookie attribute named SameSite is added to the VPN and authentication, authorization, and auditing virtual servers.
 This attribute can be set at the global level and at the virtual server level.